PM Modi calls for 'one earth, many efforts' to make environment better | Science-Environment

 India has been able to do many good things for the environment, with its forest cover increasing and so is the population of lions, tigers, leopards, elephants and rhinos, he said.

+India stands ready to support any effort for a better environment and to further global wellness.
+The country's track record speaks for itself, the prime minister said.

 He added, ''Our commitment to reach 40 per cent of installed electric capacity from non-fossil fuel-based sources has been achieved, nine years ahead of schedule.
 We have achieved 10 per cent ethanol blending in petrol, five months ahead of the November 2022 target.
 This is a major accomplishment given that blending was hardly 1.5 per cent in 2013-14 and 5 per cent in 2019-20.''
-The Prime Minister's Office (PMO) had earlier said the launch will initiate ''LiFE global call for papers,'' inviting ideas and suggestions from academics, universities and research institutions to influence and persuade individuals, communities and organisations across the world to adopt an environment-conscious lifestyle.
+He said renewable energy has a very high focus in the government.
+Way ahead, he said, is all about innovation and openness.
+When technology and tradition mix, the vision of life will be taken further, Modi added.
+The Prime Minister's Office (PMO) said the launch will initiate ''LiFE global call for papers,'' inviting ideas and suggestions from academics, universities and research institutions to influence and persuade individuals, communities and organisations across the world to adopt an environment-conscious lifestyle.

-Bill Gates, Co-Chairman of the Bill & Melinda Gates Foundation, was among many dignitaries who attended the programme.
+Modi reminded the gathering that this global initiative was proposed by him at COP26 last year, adding the vision of LiFE is to live a lifestyle that is in tune with our planet and does not harm it.
+Bill Gates, Co-Chairman of the Bill & Melinda Gates Foundation, Lord Nicholas Stern, Climate Economist, Prof. Cass Sunstein, author of Nudge Theory, Aniruddha Dasgupta, CEO and president of World Resources Institute, Inger Andersen, UNEP global head, Achim Steiner, UNDP global head, and David Malpass, World Bank president, were among those present on the occasion.

+Gates lauded Modi for taking a lead on this global initiative of citizen action to promote pro-climate behaviours.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)